 Auto-Immune disorders-Middle Eastern tradition

-Haba Baraka is the traditional preparation of the organic seed, Nigella Sativa, roasted at low temperature, then added to raw honey.
-This two-ounce jar contains balls made in this way that can be eaten each day.
+Haba Baraka is the traditional preparation of the organic seed, Nigella Sativa, roasted at low temperature, ground, then added to raw honey.
+This four-ounce jar contains balls made in this way that can be eaten each day.

 For 1400 years it has been used in the Middle East for auto-immune disorders such as allergies, inflammations, lupus, muscular dystrophy, Hasimoto's, Sjogren's syndrome, rheumatoid arthritis, pancreatic cancer, leukemia, Irritable Bowel Syndrome etc. The traditional dose and preparation varies somewhat for each disorder.
 It is considered a healthy alternative to cortisone based therapy.
 Mentioned in both the Bible and the Koran, Mohammed said, " Haba Baraka is a cure for everything but death."